 For PSERS, the employer's contribution is shared by the Commonwealth and the school districts.
 The Commonwealth remits its employer contribution portion to the school entities, which then remit the entire employer contributions (both school entity and Commonwealth portions) to PSERS.
 The Commonwealth's contribution is appropriated annually from the General Fund to the Department of Education.
-The PSERS employer rate was 6.46 percent in fiscal year 2007, 7.13 percent in fiscal year 2008, 4.76 percent in fiscal year 2009 and 4.78 percent in fiscal year 2010.
+PSERS' employer rate was 6.46 percent in fiscal year 2007, 7.13 percent in fiscal year 2008, 4.76 percent in fiscal year 2009 and 4.78 percent in fiscal year 2010.
 For fiscal year 2011, the General Assembly passed Act 2010-46, effectively setting the employer contribution rate at 5.64 percent.
+If the General Assembly had not enacted Act 2010-46, the required employer contribution would have been 8.22 percent for fiscal year 2011.

-Commonwealth contributions to SERS and PSERS were \$219.0 million and \$382.8 million respectively in fiscal year 2007 and in fiscal year 2008 the Commonwealth contributions were \$237.5 million and \$451.2 million respectively, an 8.4 and 18 percent increase respectively in the year-over-year contribution to each system.
+Commonwealth contributions to SERS and PSERS were \$219.0 million and \$382.8 million respectively in fiscal year 2007.
+In fiscal year 2008, the Commonwealth contributions were \$237.5 million and \$451.2 million respectively, an 8.4 and 18 percent increase in the year-over-year contribution to each system.
 During fiscal year 2009, Commonwealth contributions to SERS and PSERS were \$242.5 million and \$360.6 million, a 2.1 percent increase and 20.1 percent reduction respectively in year-over-year contributions.
-During fiscal year 2010, Commonwealth contributions totaled \$266.0 million for SERS, a 9.7 percent increase in year-over-year contributions, and for PSERS \$342.6 million, a 5.0 percent decrease in the year-over-year contribution.
-For fiscal year 2011, the budgeted SERS employer contribution is \$296.8 million, an 11.6 percent increase and is \$408.6 million for PSERS, a 19.3 percent increase.
+During fiscal year 2010, Commonwealth contributions totaled \$266.0 million for SERS, a 9.7 percent increase in year-over-year contributions, and for PSERS \$342.6 million, a 5.0 percent decrease in the year-over-year contributions.
+For fiscal year 2011, the budgeted SERS employer contribution is expected to be \$296.8 million, an 11.6 percent increase, and is \$408.6 million for PSERS, a 19.3 percent increase.